NACUBO invites you to by submitting your content ideas for the NACUBO 2024 Annual Meeting happening July 20–23 at McCormick Place in Chicago.

 - Include as much detail as possible about the presentation in your description.
 Be clear about your topic, session format, and how you plan to make your session interactive.

-- Include at least three learning objectives for your presentation.
-When writing learning objectives, focus on the participant and the specific knowledge, skills and abilities that can be achieved from your presentation.
+- Include three learning objectives for your presentation.
+When writing learning objectives, focus on the participant and the specific knowledge, skills, and abilities that can be achieved from your presentation.
 Learning objectives should complete the sentence, “After completing this session, attendees will be able to...”